-- A Concentration in Ministry provides courses that specifically address and prepare church, non-profit, and faith based organizational leaders for the challenges faced in leadership beyond the theological preparation they may have received. - A Concentration in Intercultural Studies will add a deeper understanding of the unique skills necessary for mission team and mission organization leadership, as well as preparing broader global leadership skills for all leaders. - A Concentration in Management allows students to further explore specific managerial aspects of business leadership while gaining the benefit of the broader Master of Arts in Organizational Leadership.
+- A Concentration in Ministry provides courses that specifically address and prepare church, non-profit, and faith based organizational leaders for the challenges faced in leadership beyond the theological preparation they may have received. - A Concentration in Management allows students to further explore specific managerial aspects of business leadership while gaining the benefit of the broader Master of Arts in Organizational Leadership.